Android-for-Python/Camera4Kivy/README.md

 ## Preview Widget

-An app can have multiple `Preview` widgets, but only one can be connected to the physical camera unit at a time.
-A natural way to implement this is to add a preview widget to a screen's contents, then connect to the camera unit `on_enter` and disconnect `on_pre_leave`.
+An app can have multiple `Preview` widgets instantiated, but only one can be connected to the physical camera unit at a time.
+A natural way to implement this is to add a Preview widget to a screen's contents, then connect to the camera unit `on_enter` and disconnect `on_pre_leave`.
 Or if using a ModalView, Popup, or MDDialog use `on_open` and `on_pre_dismiss`.
-The C4K-Photo-Example illustrates this, the other examples simply connect the camera after `on_start()` and disconnect `on_stop()`.
+The C4K-Photo-Example illustrates the screen case.

+The other examples simply connect the camera **after** `on_start()` and disconnect `on_stop()`.
+The **after** `on_start` is required on Android; both for reliable camera function, and so that the camera is only connected after CAMERA permission has been granted.

+There is one special case.
+For the **first** screen, Kivy calls `on_enter` before `on_start`.
+This violates the requirements described in the previous paragraph.
+For the **first screen only**, connect the camera after `on_start` and after CAMERA permission has been granted, and not from `on_enter`.

 ### Preview Widget Properties